Even in my struggles, I choose joy!

 “For the which cause I also suffer these things: nevertheless I am not ashamed: for I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day.”
 2 Timothy 1:12 KJV

 And so, my exhortation to willfully choose joy is not a “fake it ’til you make it” mentality or even the New Age, humanistic position of “what you think about, you bring about.”
 Rather, it’s a decision to choose to obey God and, subsequently, receive His type of joy that isn’t dictated by circumstances.
-There were times I didn’t feel joyful and I really wanted to wallow in pain and pity.
-But, I asked God to help me choose joy.
-It was my willful decision, but God will strengthened me to make it…again and again!
+There were times I didn’t feel joyful and instead, wallowed in pain and pity.
+There were days I doubted if I’d ever have stamina again.
+I was scared.
+I’m human!
+But, I didn’t stay stuck in the mud.
+I asked God to help me choose joy.
+It was my willful decision, but God strengthened me to make it…again and again!

 Trust and Obey

-There’s an old Baptist hymn, written in 1887 by John Sammis, with these lyrics:
+There’s an old hymn written in 1887 by John Sammis, with these lyrics: